nbeaver/why-linux-is-better/why-linux-is-better.rst

 Many a Linux user has thought they had found a new bug, only to run a quick web search that turned up dozens of users with the same issue.
 (The `Arch Linux BBS forum`_ and bug tracker, for example, tends to be `ahead of the curve`_ on bug reports.)

+..
+TODO: Find a better example of Arch Linux being ahead of the curve.

 .. _Arch Linux BBS forum: https://bbs.archlinux.org/
 .. _ahead of the curve: https://bugs.archlinux.org/task/40444